Adding users and user groups for protection

 • Users can be added for protection by an admin user with sufficient permissions at any time.

 To view your protected users and groups, visit the Protected users page.
-Log into the Coro console, select the gear icon to access the Control Panel, then select Users:

 Selecting Users from the Control Panel

-The Protected users page
+The Protected Users page

 Navigate between views using the following tabs: